curiousest/curiousest.github.io/_posts/2016-12-22-privacy-is-a-tragedy-of-the-commons.md

 | The individual  | valuable, often exchanged for services   |   not much of it   |
 | THe organization     | valuable, usually shared by law | lots of it, very valuable, rarely shared |

-**The individual**: one person.
+**An individual**: one person.

-**The organization**: an entity that is not *an individual*, but can own information.
+**An organization**: not *an individual*, but can own information.
 Ex: a company, a country, a non-profit organization, a government organization, or even an informal fraternity.

 **Personal information**: information *about* the particular individual or organization.
 Personal information can exist without anyone having access to it.
 Ex: date of birth, bank records, projected revenues, current locations of constituents.